 About Us

-Heading home via Kenya, Nepal and Thailand, I was impressed by the talent of many artists I came across and decided to try importing their artwork.
+Heading home via Kenya, Nepal and Thailand, I was amazed by the talent of many artists I came across and decided to try importing their artwork.
 At first the focus was on handicrafts but in 2004 an Indonesian friend was closing his business and moving to another island.
 He had a worker named Kaelani who was interested in trying to start his own tailor business but didn’t really know how to get started.

 We decided to work together to try our luck.
 I learned so much from Kaelani.
 He was a respected friend as well as business partner.
 Both our businesses grew and Kaelani was our biggest supplier for 14 years until his death in 2018.
-Today we continue to work with his wife and adult daughter who have taken over his tailor business and continue to thrive.
+Today we continue to work with his wife and adult daughters who have taken over his tailor business and continue to thrive.

 Note: we'll likely be a year or so behind in reporting below.